Leading the Way in Nutrition and Environmental Education

 Educating children about their natural resources and health is critical to preparing them for a sustainable future.

-Food Forests for Schools (formerly Edible Garden Initiative) uses edible gardens and food forests as outdoor learning laboratories in Miami-Dade County public elementary schools to instill in children the desire to eat nutritious food while learning to care for the environment.
-Students learn curriculum based on Florida State Standards through hands-on production of edible gardens and food forests.
+Food Forests for Schools (formerly Edible Garden Initiative) uses edible gardens and Food Forests as outdoor learning laboratories in Miami-Dade County's public elementary schools to instill in children the desire to eat nutritious food while learning to care for the environment.
+Students learn curriculum through hands-on production of edible gardens and Food Forests.
 Meanwhile, families and other members of the community work in the gardens and attend healthy cooking and gardening workshops.

-The initiative engages students, over the course of the school year, to plant and maintain edible gardens and food forests on school grounds while using those gardens to learn about healthy eating and environmental sustainability.
+The initiative engages students to plant and maintain edible gardens and Food Forests on school grounds while using those gardens to learn about healthy eating and environmental sustainability.

 For more information, please contact:

 Eddie Recinos, Senior Program Manager